kijania/json-validator/README.md

 More generic resource management on connection between Http4s and ZIO would be beneficial

-Extracted HTTP Error Mapper would be beneficial.
+Extracting one common HTTP Error Mapper for all routes would be beneficial.

 Endpoint GET /schema/SCHEMAID is providing response not in the same format as other two endpoints, because it wasn't requested, and it looked it might be designed for different audience, e.g. internal users